McLaren

 Ferrari

-Leclerc and Hamilton were competitive early, often closest to Mercedes until McLaren’s late soft runs.
-Leclerc was FP1 P5 (1:31.955) / FP2 P5 (1:30.846) and said race pace looks reasonable but qualifying needs work.
-Hamilton (FP1 P6, 1:32.040; FP2 P6, 1:30.980) said the car lacked a bit of pace and balance, with deployment and setup to address overnight.
+Leclerc and Hamilton were often the closest challengers to Mercedes until McLaren’s late soft runs.
+Leclerc finished FP1 and FP2 in P5 (1:31.955 / 1:30.846) and judged the race pace reasonable but qualifying still needs work.
+Hamilton (FP1 P6, 1:32.040; FP2 P6, 1:30.980) said the car was a bit short on pace and balance, with overnight deployment and setup changes planned.

 Audi